 “Investing in child health can provide lifelong benefits and improve the nation’s health.
 We look forward to front-end comments from our state partners and other stakeholders who share our dedication to improving the health of our nation’s children,” they concluded.

 A week ago, CMS continued soliciting support for another APM, the Comprehensive Primary Care + program.
-This and other advanced APMs are one pathway that eligible clinicians in the Quality Payment Program can receive positive Medicare payment adjustments (and avoid negative one) under MACRA.
+This and other advanced APMs are one pathway that eligible clinicians in the Quality Payment Program can receive positive Medicare payment adjustments (and avoid negative ones) under MACRA.